 3. Introduce Cloud-Enabled Digital Workflows

-Our print industry is gearing up to address a growth in the need for cloud-based workflow services, such as an increase in demand for the digitisation of paper-based processes and other document solutions.
+Our print industry is gearing up to address growth in the need for cloud-based workflow services, such as an increase in demand for the digitisation of paper-based processes.
 The digitisation of paper-based processes can be expanded further, such as smart MFPs for document capture and the introduction of automated workflows.

 4. Support Cloud Print Infrastructure Transformation